 The royal family has certainly been making headlines lately.
 In April, 2018, Prince William and Kate Middleton welcomed baby Louis Arthur Charles to the world.
-Now, the media is buzzing about the upcoming royal wedding between Prince Harry and Meghan Markle.
-All this news about the royal family has also led to questions on how these events impact British throne succession.
+More recently, the media was buzzing about the royal wedding between Prince Harry and Meghan Markle.
+All this news about the royal family has also led to questions on how these events impact the succession to the British Throne.
 Who is next in line to be king or queen anyway?

 First, let’s get to the British throne basics.